 Imperialism versus Localism

 The national imperialisms of the 19th century have now morphed into unabashed global imperialism, after an interlude of North American dominance.
 Many observers may wonder how a longstanding opponent of British imperialism, such as myself, could advocate greater national sovereignty for the United Kingdom.
 If you’re anti-British, would you not simply wish to see the dissolution of the UK into smaller regions integrated into a larger superstate?
 The main flaw in this logic is that the interests of ordinary citizens have seldom coincided with those of their ruling classes.
 Mercantilism was the primary driver of English and later British imperialism in the 17th and 18th centuries.
-The East India Company was mianly responsible for expanding British influence in the subcontinent with a little help from the Royal Navy.
+British may refer either to an imperial state that evolved from the 1707 union of English and Scottish crowns or it may mean the peoples who have long inhabited the British Isles through successive ruling dynasties.
+I opposed British imperialism, not its peoples.
+The East India Company helped expand British colonial influence in the subcontinent with a little help from the Royal Navy.
 Christian missionaries and English language teachers may have followed, but the main purpose of imperialism has always been to expand markets and subjugate peoples by peaceful means if possible and by military means if all else fails.
 English, Scottish, Irish or Welsh peasants and factory workers did not suddenly decide to colonise the Americas, Africa, India or Australasia.
 Most did not even leave their homelands or only migrated to another part of the British Isles.
 Some took advantage of new opportunities in their masters’ new colonies, but many died in the process.
 One may argue that much of Britain’s wealth in the 19th and early 20th century came from its colonies, but it was very unevenly distributed.
 Before the growth of an educated and skilled working class in the late 19th century, most inhabitants of these windswept isles endured poverty every bit as bad or even worse than typical living conditions in 19th century India if we look at comparative infant mortality rates which only began to decline with the advent of modern plumbing.

 Today our business leaders only cling to commercial and cultural links with the British Commonwealth through self-interest and tradition.
 In 2017 India exercises more influence over tiny Britain than vice versa through its large and successful ex-pat community and its dominance in the business services market.
 Just as China overtakes the US in economic output, India’s total GDP is poised to pull ahead of the UK’s.
 Yet big business does not seem to mind one iota.
 Not only do they have a larger market of new consumers, they can tap talent from a larger pool of university graduates.
 Subsidising the workless underclasses will be a problem for governments and global charities.